bjesuiter/push-to-git/README.md

 * check back into your working branch to continue work.

 This script simplifies this action (for example pushing your current branch to the testing slot) to
-`deploy-to-git --target origin --branch testing`
+`push-to-git --target origin --branch testing`
 And if you use this cli tool in npm scripts, you can make these deployments even simpler!